rpmuller/ePubs/WP1.md

 astronomers, must have taken place in 585 BC.
 Other evidence, such as it is, agrees in placing his activities at about this time.
 It is no proof of extraordinary genius on his part to have predicted an eclipse.
-Miletus wao allied with Lydia, and Lydia had cultural relations with Babylonia, and Babylonian astronomers had discovered that eclipses recur in a cycle of about nineteen years.
+Miletus was allied with Lydia, and Lydia had cultural relations with Babylonia, and Babylonian astronomers had discovered that eclipses recur in a cycle of about nineteen years.
 They could predict eclipses of the moon with pretty complete success, but as